jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-01a.md

 icon: "/flags/br.png"
 ---

-## SECTION I The National Congress
+## Section I The National Congress

 Article 44.
 The Legislative Power is exercised by the National Congress, composed of:
 - the Chamber of Deputies